 2. Replace the air filter

-If you’ve been following my advice, you have been cleaning the air filter before each use.
-It’s a good idea to go ahead and replace it every year.
+If you’ve been following my advice, you have been cleaning the mower air filter before each use.
+However, it’s a good idea to go ahead and replace it every year.

-Check your manual for the correct replacement model or see if there is a number on the filter you are removing.
+Check your manual for the correct replacement model or find the number on the filter you are removing.

-It’s a good idea to write these numbers down and put it in a drawer somewhere.
-If you want to get high-tech you can use Evernote.
-I put all the little bits of info related to the house (filter sizes, bulbs etc.) in there.
+It’s a good idea to write these numbers down and put them in a drawer somewhere.
+If you want to get high-tech, you can use Evernote or Google Keep.
+I put all the little bits of info about the house (filter sizes, bulbs, etc.) there.
 It’s handy to pull it up on your phone when you need it.

 If you take care of your mower, it will last for 10-15 years or more.
 That sheet will come in handy.